gvwilson/sdxpy/src/pack/index.md

 where X is the major version,
 Y is the minor version,
 and Z is the [%g patch "patch" %].
-(The [full specification][semver_spec] allows for more fields, but we will ignore them in this tutorial.)

 A package's authors increment its major version number when a change to the package breaks
-[%g backward_compatible "backward compatibility" %].
+[%g backward_compatible "backward compatibility" %],
-For example,
-if the new version adds a required parameter to a function, then code built for the old version will fail or behave unpredictably with the new one.
+i.e., if code built for the old version will fail or behave unpredictably with the new one.
-The minor version number is incremented when new functionality won't break any existing code, and the patch number is changed for bug fixes that don't add any new features.
+The minor version number is incremented when changes won't break any existing code, and the patch number is changed for bug fixes that don't add any new features.

 The notation for specifying ranges of versions looks like arithmetic: